Eric Burlison: Missouri House of Representatives

 Burlison served in the Missouri House from 2009 to 2016.
 During that time, he chaired the House Committee on Professional Registration and Licensing and was vice chair of the House Special Committee on Health Insurance.

 In 2011, Burlison sponsored a bill that made Missouri join the Health Care Compact.
 The compact became law in Missouri and seven other states.

 In 2014, Burlison passed a bill to provide children with dyslexia better access to educational services.
 The legislation added dyslexia to a state grant program to help the families of children with disabilities pay for special education programs.

-In 2016, Burlison sponsored and passed a bill to eliminate conceal and carry requirements in Missouri.
+In 2016, Burlison sponsored and passed a bill to eliminate conceal and carry requirements for firearms in Missouri.

 Missouri Senate

 In 2018, Burlison was elected to the Missouri Senate, representing the 20th District, which comprises Christian County and part of Greene County.
 Burlison's committee assignments included: